 Many utilities will offer additional rebates for solar energy storage systems or other energy efficiency upgrades.
-For example, California utility PG&E offers rebates of 15-20% of the solar battery cost for all customers, and rebates up to 100% for customers who live in areas prone to power outages.
+For example, California utility PG&E offers rebates of 15-20% of the solar battery cost for all customers and rebates of up to 100% for customers who live in areas prone to power outages.4

 Be sure to ask your solar installer what types of solar programs and rebates may be available near you.